Keep Your Options Open

 Here’s an example

 A recent recommendation by a government agency is to maintain – or go to – lagoon systems.
 We manage lagoon systems in communities we serve, and this natural state of breaking down wastewater works just fine.
 It has for years.
-We also serve communities by managing mechanical wastewater treatment plants, like the one in Maryville, MO, featured in a new photo gallery on our website.
+We also serve communities by managing mechanical wastewater treatment plants, like the one in Maryville, MO.
 One upside to the mechanical plant is that the use of technology can be adapted to handle whatever comes our way, such as an ever-expanding list of pollutants that continue to emerge.
 Heavy metals, phosphorus and nitrates in the water supply have made the process of wastewater treatment more complicated.
 (Read more about PFAS in this newsletter.)

 Mother nature is really great at working to clear biodegradable pollutants in wastewater and for that, lagoons work.
 Having an option to treat biodegradable and man-made pollutants through mechanical plants seems like the option to ensure we can all handle what comes our way.
 I think it’s always good to keep your options open.